Mātali

-Legend
+Hindu mythology

 Birth

 The Vamana Purana offers a legend regarding the birth of Matali.
 A son was once born to the sage Shamika and his wife, Tapasvini.
 During the great Devasura war between Indra and Andhaka, Indra's celestial thunderbolt is described to have broken, and upon the counsel of Vishnu, the king of the devas propitiated Agni to gain a new divine weapon.
 He employed this weapon against the asuras, and the earth shivered due to the din of his golden chariot.
 Tapasvini had once been told that her child would become two if he were to be placed in an open ground at the time of an earthquake.
 Since she desired another child, she told Shamika to place their son upon the earth outside his hermitage.
 As foretold, another child, identical to the first child in every way, appeared at the side of the former.
 As soon as he was born, he immediately flew towards Indra.
 He was blessed by the gandharvas as he met the deity, and told him that he would be his charioteer.
 Indra enquired regarding the child's identity, and he told him that he was the son of Shamika, and was competent to drive the former's chariot as he had been blessed by the gandharvas.
 Indra accepted the child for the role he sought, and named him Matali.